codio-content/MySQL-What_is_a_database/.guides/content/MySQL-3969.md

 From the client, SQL commands allow us to (among other things):

-- Define where and how data is stored (CREATE, ALTER, DROP, rename)
+- Define where and how data is stored (CREATE, ALTER, DROP, RENAME)
 - Manipulate the data (SELECT, INSERT, UPDATE, DELETE)
 - Control the access to the data (GRANT, REVOKE)

 ---

-Understand more about SQL server and client in the next section.
+Head to the next section to understand more about SQL server and client.